|« PreviousNext »|

 |Did this page help you?
 Yes | No | Tell us about it...|

 Amazon EMR simplifies running Hadoop and related big-data applications on AWS.
 You can use it to manage and analyze vast amounts of data.
-For example, a cluster (also called a cluster in Amazon EMR),can be configured to process petabytes of data.
+For example, a cluster can be configured to process petabytes of data.

 In order to develop and deploy custom Hadoop applications, you used to need access to a lot of hardware for your Hadoop programs.
 Amazon EMR makes it easy to spin up a set of EC2 instances as virtual servers to run your Hadoop cluster.
 You can run various server configurations, such as fully-loaded production servers and temporary testing servers, without having to purchase or reconfigure hardware.
 Amazon EMR makes it easy to configure and deploy your always-on production clusters, but also to easily terminate unused testing clusters after your development and testing phase is complete.

 Amazon EMR provides several types of clusters that you can launch to run custom Hadoop map-reduce code, depending on the type of program you're developing and the libraries you intend to use.

 Run your custom map-reduce program written in Java.
 This cluster provides low-level access to the MapReduce API.
 You have the responsibility of defining and implementing the map reduce tasks in your Java application.

 This type of cluster installs the Cascading Java library, which provides features such as splitting and joining data streams.
 Using the Cascading Java library can simplify application development.
 With a Cascading cluster you can still access the low-level MapReduce APIs as you can with the Custom JAR cluster type.